Book setup callTake the Memory Audit

 Primary jobGovern and surface knowledge that teams have already written across 100+ tools.Capture decisions, tasks, risks, and roles from meetings and email that teams never write down.

-Core insightKnowledge exists but is scattered, unverified, and hard to surface at the right moment.Important organizational context lives in conversations and email — and disappears because it is never formally recorded.
+Core insightKnowledge exists but is scattered, unverified, and hard to surface at the right moment.Important organizational context lives in conversations and email.
+It disappears because it is never formally recorded.

 Input sourcesConfluence, SharePoint, Google Drive, Slack, Salesforce, Zendesk, and 95+ more.Google Meet, email threads, meeting transcripts from any platform, Sera API, Twilio-connected messaging channels.